 As a Downsizing Specialist, I regularly encounter homeowners who feel overwhelmed by the task of decluttering.
 The physical work seems daunting and the possible emotional upheaval unpleasant.
 Sometimes they simply don’t know where to start.
-In the end, they push it off into the “some day” future.
-Clutter becomes the enemy that holds them prisoner in a home that no longer suits their needs, goals or lifestyle.

-But there is good news: clutter can be conquered with a straightforward battle plan!
-Just like the clutter did not suddenly sneak in uninvited and annex the basement overnight, so too success will take some time and effort.
-Studies prove that small increments of dedicated effort over time bring the maximum results.
+Just like the clutter did not suddenly sneak in uninvited and annex the basement overnight, so too will success take some time and effort.
+But studies show that small increments of dedicated effort over time bring the maximum results.

 The Five-Step Decluttering Battle Plan